 The SLR features full carbon-fiber monocoque, crash structures and body panels.
-Mercedes-Benz says the SLR coupe can accelerate from zero to 60 mph in less than 3.8 seconds and top 200 mph.
-The Roadster, Mercedes-Benz says, can hit a 207-mph top speed and go from zero to 60 in 3.8 seconds, while the 722 Edition hits 100 kmh (roughly 62.1 mph) in 3.6 seconds and is good for a top speed of around 209 mph, according to Mercedes-Benz.
+The roadster, Mercedes-Benz says, can hit a 206-mph top speed and go from zero to 60 in 3.8 seconds.

-Mercedes-Benz claims the rigidity and strength of the SLR's carbon-fiber composite construction was "never before achieved in road-going vehicles."
+Mercedes-Benz says the rigidity and strength of the SLR's carbon-fiber composite construction had "never before [been] achieved in road-going vehicles."
 It's the first production vehicle to use a front crash structure made entirely of carbon fiber, designed to absorb energy at a constant rate.

 Ceramic brake discs are made of a composite material that promises astounding stopping power, high heat resistance and long service life, Mercedes says.
 Eight-piston brake calipers are installed in the front, and four-piston calipers are featured at the rear.